hashicorp/terraform-provider-kubernetes/docs/resources/stateful_set_v1.md

 - `revision_history_limit` (Number) The maximum number of revisions that will be maintained in the StatefulSet's revision history.
 The default value is 10.
 - `update_strategy` (Block List) The strategy that the StatefulSet controller will use to perform updates. (see [below for nested schema](#nestedblock--spec--update_strategy))
 - `volume_claim_template` (Block List) A list of claims that pods are allowed to reference.
 Every claim in this list must have at least one matching (by name) volumeMount in one container in the template. (see [below for nested schema](#nestedblock--spec--volume_claim_template))
-- `min_ready_seconds` - (Optional) - This is an optional field that specifies the minimum number of seconds for which a newly created Pod should be running and ready without any of its containers crashing, for it to be considered available.
-This field defaults to 0 (the Pod will be considered available as soon as it is ready).
+- `min_ready_seconds` - (Optional) - Minimum number of seconds for which a newly created pod should be ready without any of its container crashing for it to be considered available.
+Defaults to 0. (pod will be considered available as soon as it is ready)

 <a id="nestedblock--spec--selector"></a>
 ### Nested Schema for `spec.selector`